Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces

+\begin{defi}[Model theoretic entailment relation] We define a binary relation\footnote{$\mathcal{P}(\Eq)$ denotes the collection of all classes of $\sig$-equations, i.e. all subclasses of $\Eq$.
+Therefore, it is a conglomerate in the sense of \cite[2.3]{AdamekACC}, and so is $\imply$.} ${\imply} \subseteq \mathcal{P}(\Eq)\times \Eq$ that describes how an equation $\phi$ can be a consequence of a class of equations $\Phi \subseteq \Eq$.
+It is defined by

-\end{definition} Therefore, the meaning of $\Phi \Vvdash_\Set \phi$ is that any $\Sigma$-algebra that satisifies $\Phi$ (i.e., all the equations in $\Phi$) necessarily also satisfies the equation $\phi$.
+Therefore, the meaning of $\Phi \imply \phi$ is that any $\Sigma$-algebra that satisfies $\Phi$ (i.e., all the equations in $\Phi$) necessarily also satisfies the equation $\phi$. \end{defi}

-A fundamental result of Birkhoff establishes that $\Vvdash_\Set$ coincides with the derivability relation $\Phi \vdash_{\Set} \phi$ (the binary relation $\vdash_{\Set}$ is defined by means of an inductive definition) of the deductive system of ``equational logic''.
-Thus, this celebrated result is a logical axiomatisation of the entailment relation $\Vvdash_\Set$.
+A fundamental result of Birkhoff establishes that $\imply$ coincides with the derivability relation $\Phi \derive \phi$ of the deductive system of ``equational logic'' (the relation $\derive$ is inductively defined, see, e.g., \cite[\S 3.2.4, Definition 8]{Wechler1992UniversalAF}).
+Thus, this celebrated result is a logical axiomatisation of the entailment relation $\imply$.